Grupo Elektra: Punto Casa de Bolsa

 Punto Casa de Bolsa is a stock market subsidiary that focuses on serving small and medium-sized enterprises as well as individual investors.
 After obtaining authorization from the National Banking and Securities Commission of Mexico (CNBV by its Spanish acronym) in 2011, the company began operations in 2012, initially providing institutional promotion services.
 In 2013, it expanded into investment banking services, and by 2015, it had formed a strategic alliance with South Korean conglomerate Samsung to launch its mobile app, called Punto Trader.
 In January 2020, the company received authorization to operate as an investment fund distributor from the CNBV.

 Purpose Financial

 Founded in 1997 as Advance America, which was a payday loan provider in the United States, was acquired by Grupo Elektra in 2012 to expand its operations in the United States.
-The company offers credit options to consumers without banking intermediation and is a founding member of the Community Financial Services Association of America (CFSA).
+The company offers credit options to consumers without banking intermediation and is a founding member of the Community Choice Financial Incorporated (CCFI).